 Western Union office in Buenos Aires street Montevideo

-HQ Western Union office in Buenos Aires (2022)
+HQ Western Union office in Buenos Aires (2023)

 Supermarket

-I can suggest going to the Coto supermarket and buy something small if you’re in the need of some money.
+I can suggest going to the Coto supermarket and buying something small if you’re in need of some money.
 In return, you will get pesos in exchange.
 Check the rate at the cashier and compare it with the actual rate of that moment.
 Mostly the exchange rate of the Coto supermarket is above the actual rate.

 Argentinian friend